Thailand's pro-army party won popular vote: election commission

 BANGKOK (Reuters) - Thailand’s chaotic election took another turn on Thursday when the Election Commission announced that the pro-army party, which is seeking to keep the current junta leader in power, had won the popular vote, with 100 percent of ballots counted.

-The announcement does not make clear the overall winner of Sunday’s first general election since a 2014 military coup.
+The announcement does not make clear the overall winner of Sunday’s general election, the first since a 2014 military coup.

 Palang Pracharat won the popular vote with 8.4 million ballots, the Election Commission said.